 Short answer

-German wine production has become economically unsustainable because bulk wine often sells for only about €0.40–€0.60 per liter while average production costs sit near €1.20 per liter, locking in structural losses before wine even leaves the cellar.
+German wine production has become economically unsustainable because bulk wine often sells for only around €0.40 to €0.60 per liter while average production costs sit near €1.20 per liter.
+That locks in structural losses before the wine ever leaves the cellar.
 Steep-slope vineyards cannot be mechanised, so they rely on increasingly expensive and scarce labour.
-On top of this, high regulatory, energy, insurance, and infrastructure costs make it almost impossible for small and mid-sized family estates to reach break-even, especially when export markets are also under pressure.
+On top of that, high regulatory, energy, insurance, and infrastructure costs make it nearly impossible for small and mid-sized family estates to reach break-even, especially when export markets are also under pressure.

 Vinetur’s reporting on the 2025 season highlights seasonal worker shortages and rising labor costs, including minimum wage pressure, as direct stressors hitting these traditional sites hardest.

-For producers already losing €0.80 per liter at current prices, any additional friction in export markets transforms challenging economics into completely untenable ones.
+For producers already losing €0.80 per liter at current prices, any additional friction in export markets turns challenging economics into completely untenable ones.
 International competition from New World producers and aggressive Mediterranean exporters has intensified in exactly the price segments where German wine traditionally found buyers.

 German Wines are losing money (riesling)